 Arguments of the Petitioners

-They also cited international law provisions like the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, which guarantee the right of individuals to return to their own country.
+- International law, specifically the Universal Declaration of Human Rights (Art.
+13) and the International Covenant on Civil and Political Rights (Art.
+12), guarantees the right to return to one's country.

 Arguments of the Respondents